By Bill May

 · Review and analyze the implementation and effectiveness of corrective action plans.

 · Review implementation of process control and Production Parts Approval Process (PPAP) or equivalent process.

-HVMC also reviews the following performance indicators during this initial assessment:
+HVM also reviews the following performance indicators during this initial assessment:

 · Compliance and Continuous Improvement is being ‘driven’ throughout all processes.

 · Process controls, Continuous Improvement (CI) & Quality Management System tools are utilized appropriately & effectively.